 “Now the word of the Lord came to me, saying: ‘Son of man, you dwell in the midst of a rebellious house, which has eyes to see but does not see, and ears to hear but does not hear; for they are a rebellious house.
 Therefore, son of man, prepare your belongings for captivity, and go into captivity by day in their sight.
 You shall go from your place into captivity to another place in their sight.
 It may be that they will consider, though they are a rebellious house.
 By day you shall bring out your belongings in their sight, as though going into captivity; and at evening you shall go in their sight, like those who go into captivity.
 Dig through the wall in their sight, and carry your belongings out through it.
 In their sight you shall bear them on your shoulders and carry them out at twilight; you shall cover your face, so that you cannot see the ground, for I have made you a sign to the house of Israel.’
 So I did as I was commanded.
 I brought out my belongings by day, as though going into captivity, and at evening I dug through the wall with my hand.
 I brought them out at twilight, and I bore them on my shoulder in their sight.
 And in the morning the word of the Lord came to me, saying, ‘Son of man, has not the house of Israel, the rebellious house, said to you, ‘What are you doing?’
 Say to them, ‘Thus says the Lord God: “This burden concerns the prince in Jerusalem and all the house of Israel who are among them.”‘ Say, ‘I am a sign to you.
 As I have done, so shall it be done to them; they shall be carried away into captivity.’
 And the prince who is among them shall bear his belongings on his shoulder at twilight and go out.
 They shall dig through the wall to carry them out through it.
 He shall cover his face, so that he cannot see the ground with his eyes.
 I will also spread My net over him, and he shall be caught in My snare.
 I will bring him to Babylon, to the land of the Chaldeans; yet he shall not see it, though he shall die there.
 I will scatter to every wind all who are around him to help him, and all his troops; and I will draw out the sword after them.
 Then they shall know that I am the Lord, when I scatter them among the nations and disperse them throughout the countries.
 But I will spare a few of their men from the sword, from famine, and from pestilence, that they may declare all their abominations among the Gentiles wherever they go.
 Then they shall know that I am the Lord.'”
 (Ezekiel 12:1-16)Ezekiel 12:1-16

-Finally, I want to highlight another scripture I pointed out earlier which is clearly a fourth instance where the face covering of shame is associated with impending judgment.
-It is when our Lord Jesus Christ was condemned to death on the cross by the Pharisees:
+Finally, I want to highlight one last very important section of scripture where face covering is directly associated with impending judgment.
+Did you realize that our Lord and Savior, Jesus Christ, had His face covered immediately after He was judged and condemned to death by the Pharisees?

 I recognize that many Christians have been prophesying and warning about God’s coming judgment against America for many years.
 These days a lot of people, including myself, are of the belief that we are beginning to experience God’s judgment of America starting in 2020 as radical measures and reforms sweep through the nation.
-As I consider this possibility I am quite surprised that covering the face has been alluded to four times as a sign from God about impending destruction in the past.
-Is it purely coincidental that face coverings tend to represent shame and that they were already used as signs of coming judgment by God, or is it possible that God knew this day was coming all along and is giving us a clear warning?
-I’ll let you answer that question for yourself.
+As I consider this possibility I am quite surprised that covering the face has been alluded to at least four times in scripture as a sign from God about impending judgment/destruction in the past.
+Is it purely coincidental that face coverings tend to represent shame and that they were already used as signs of coming judgment by God, or is it possible that God knew this day was coming all along and this action of covering our faces is nothing but a clear warning?
+For me, it is an obvious sign, but you are going to need to answer that question for yourself.

 In conclusion, I am not saying that covering your face is sinful, but I am trying to point out that there is a lot more involved spiritually in this action than most of us realize.
 We should “test all things” (1 Thess.
 5:21) and not immediately go in the same direction as the world in this area without some deep thought.
 Every single Christian should consider this information and bring it to the Holy Spirit for guidance and what they should do in their personal life.
 My intention with this article is not convict you, but to simply give you additional wisdom on an evidently very deep subject so you can make the right decision for yourself in every situation you encounter.
 There may be times you need to cover your face, or other times where you need to humbly refuse.
 But I pray that the Lord gives you abundant wisdom in every event and helps you as you make these important decisions regarding face coverings for you and your family.